alexapostolu/night/TIMELINE.md

 ### v4.1.0

 Added classes.
-However they can only contain variables and methods, no inheritance, visibility, etc.
+However they can only contain variables and methods, no inheritance, visibility, etc. So think of them as C structs

 ### v4.0.1